Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 The `My.RefData.xml` within `My.Hr.CodeGen` provides the code-gen configuration for the [Reference Data](../../../docs/Reference-Data.md).
 For the purposes of this sample, this configuration is relatively straighforward.

-Each Reference Data entity is defined, by specifying the name, the Web API route prefix (i.e. its endpoint), that it is to be automatically implemented using Entity Framework, and the name of the corresponding Entity Framework model (which was preivousl generated from the database).
+Each reference data entity is defined, by specifying the name, the Web API route prefix (i.e. its endpoint), that it is to be automatically implemented using Entity Framework, and the name of the corresponding Entity Framework model (which was previously generated from the database; see `My.Hr.Business/Data/EfModel/Generated` folder).

-Replace the existing `Entity` XML (keeping the `CodeGeneration`) with the following.
+Replace the existing `Entity` XML (keeping the `CodeGeneration` element) with the following.

 ```
   <Entity Name="Gender" RefDataType="Guid" Collection="true" WebApiRoutePrefix="api/v1/ref/genders" AutoImplement="EntityFramework" EntityFrameworkEntity="EfModel.Gender" />